IgniteUI/indigo-design-docfx/en/components/tree.md

 ## Tree Node State

-The Tree Node comes with two primary states - Idle and Disabled.
-You can also choose from a variety of interaction states.
-In Figma this can be achieved by switching on/off a single or a combination of the following properties - Active, Hover, Focused, from the properties panel, while in Sketch it's achieved with `Symbol Overrides`.
-In Figma, you can also choose the state of the Checkbox from the properties panel using the Selected and Indeterminate boolean properties.
+The Tree Node has two primary states: Idle and Disabled, with additional interaction states available.
+In Figma, you can toggle the Active, Hover, and Focused properties in the properties panel to adjust these states.
+In Sketch, use `Symbol Overrides` to achieve similar customization.
+Additionally, in Figma, you can control the Checkbox state by toggling the Selected and Indeterminate boolean properties in the properties panel.

 <img class="responsive-img" src="../images/tree-node_basic.png" srcset="../images/tree-node_basic@2x.png 2x" />
 <img class="responsive-img" src="../images/tree-node_disabled.png" srcset="../images/tree-node_disabled@2x.png 2x" />